HarvardMapCollection/tutorials-share/content/resources/Researchers-Handbook/prompts/index.md

 ### Challenges
 Challenging aspects of working with the data, or words-to-the-wise for someone else endeavoring to work with it.

+### Pride points
+If you were showing this dataset to someone for the first time, which aspects of it would you draw their attention to, and why?
+Help us understand which columns you think are the most important and valuable.

 ### Relationships
 If there are multiple datasets in the project, processing scripts, or other resources, the filenames and how the materials relate to or were used with one another.

 ### Data integrity
 If values are missing, or fields are blank, instructions for future users for making sense of possible reasons why.
+You can also provide any guidance on how you were thinking about "accuracy" for this project.

 ### Codebooks
 If you cleaned data, deleted, renamed, mathematically calculated or inferred fields from other fields, the filename and link to a plain-text codebook with field name definitions, including units of measurement.

+### Taxonomies
+If you used any taxonomic authorities, provide the reference and any modifications.

-### Maintenance and Update Frequency
+### Completion and maintenance
-How often you intend to update or maintain the data layers.
-> Examples: "annually", "never updated"
+Acknowledging that projects are seldom "finished" or "perfect", what, in your estimation, marks this submission as "complete"?
+Speak a little about the status of the data, as well as anticipated maintenance frequency (e.g. "annually", "never", etc.)

 ### Point of contact